-Ryan S. Stronczer is an associate in the firm’s intellectual property practice, where he focuses on complex patent litigation and intellectual property counseling.
+Ryan Stronczer is an associate in the firm’s intellectual property (IP) practice, where he focuses on complex patent litigation and IP counseling.

 Practice & Background

-Mr. Stronczer has represented clients in patent litigation in a variety of technologies, including streaming video and advertising distribution, image processing, touchscreen devices, and television displays.
-Mr. Stronczer has represented clients before the U.S. district courts, the United States International Trade Commission (USITC), and the U.S. Patent and Trademark Office Patent Trial and Appeal Board.
+Mr. Stronczer has represented clients in patent litigation in a variety of technologies, including streaming video and advertising distribution, image processing, touchscreen devices and television displays.
+He has represented clients before the U.S. district courts, the International Trade Commission (ITC), and the Patent and Trademark Office Patent Trial and Appeal Board.

-In addition to his intellectual property litigation experience, Mr. Stronczer has represented pro bono clients in a wide range of matters, including assisting individuals who faced persecution in their home countries seek asylum in the United States, working with the homeless in the District of Columbia, assisting members of the armed forces pursue their benefits, and representing former employees of the federal government in appellate matters related to their civil service.
+In addition to his IP litigation experience, Mr. Stronczer has represented pro bono clients in a wide range of matters, including assisting individuals who faced persecution in their home countries in seeking asylum in the United States, working with the homeless in the District of Columbia, assisting members of the armed forces in pursuing their benefits, and representing former employees of the federal government in appellate matters related to their civil service.

-Prior to joining Akin Gump, Mr. Stronczer served as a patent examiner at the U.S. Patent and Trademark Office where he examined patent applications in the art of interactive video distribution.
+Prior to joining Akin Gump, Mr. Stronczer served as a patent examiner at the United States Patent and Trademark Office, where he examined patent applications in the art of interactive video distribution.

 - defending one of the world’s leading Internet and software companies in patent litigation in several matters involving different technologies before the U.S. district courts

-- representing the leading developer of human interface solutions for electronic devices and products in patent litigation related to touchscreen controllers before the USITC
+- representing the leading developer of human interface solutions for electronic devices and products in patent litigation related to touchscreen controllers before the ITC

 - representing a leading television manufacturer in preparing several petitions for inter partes review before the Patent Trial and Appeal Board

-- representing a former federal employee in an appeal related to their disability benefits before the U.S. Court of Appeals for the Federal Circuit
+- representing a former federal employee in an appeal related to its disability benefits before the U.S. Court of Appeals for the Federal Circuit

-- assisting individuals and couples who faced persecution in their home countries seek asylum in the United States
+- assisting individuals and couples who faced persecution in their home countries in seeking asylum in the United States.